-Cyber Security Solutions: The Company's ezSecurityTM solution offers a suite of comprehensive cyber security products that can be utilized on systems at the client's location or on systems hosted in the Company's cloud.
-These offerings include fully managed endpoint (PCs and other user devices) security with active threat mitigation, system security assessments, risk analysis, and applications to ensure continuous security. ezSecurityTM contains a specialized offering for protecting and auditing IBM systems including a package designed to protect IBM systems against Ransomware attacks.
+Cyber Security Solutions:

+• ezSecurityTM offers a suite of comprehensive cyber security solutions that can be utilized on systems at the client's location or on systems hosted in the Company.
+These solutions include fully managed endpoint (PCs and other user devices) security with active threat mitigation, system security assessments, risk analysis, and applications to ensure continuous security. ezSecurityTM contains a specialized offering for protecting and auditing IBM systems including a package designed to protect IBM systems against Ransomware attacks.